The 48 Hour Working Week

 What does health and safety law require?

-- your arrangements to get competent people to help you satisfy health and safety laws;
+- your arrangements to get competent people to help you meet health and safety laws;

 - the planning of health and safety;